Types

 Squamous cells are flat cells found in the skin and in the lining of parts of the body such as:

 The secondary tumours are usually noticed as swollen (enlarged) lymph nodes in the neck or groin.
-Around 5 out of 100 cancers of unknown primary (5%) are squamous cell tumours.
+Around 5 out of 100 CUP (5%) are squamous cell tumours.

 Neuroendocrine tumours

-About 3 in 100 cancers of unknown primary (3%) are neuroendocrine tumours (NETS).
-Carcinoid tumours are the most common of these.
-They develop mainly in the small bowel or other parts of the digestive system.
-But they can also occur in the lung, pancreas, kidney, ovary or testicle.
+About 5 out of 100 CUP (5%) are neuroendocrine tumours (NETS).
+They mainly start in the small bowel or other parts of the digestive system.
+But they can also occur in the lung, pancreas, kidney, ovary or testicles.

-Neuroendocrine tumours usually respond very well to treatment.
+Some neuroendocrine tumours respond very well to treatment.

 Poorly differentiated carcinoma

 Occasionally cancers such as melanoma, sarcoma and germ cell tumours are diagnosed without finding the primary tumour.
-Doctors treat them following guidelines for these specific types of cancer, and not cancer of unknown primary.
+Doctors treat them following guidelines for these specific types of cancer, and not CUP.